-After graduation, he attended the University of Florida, where he was named NCAA Swimmer of the Year twice and swam his way to victory countless times, becoming a seven-time NCAA champion.
-He was also seven-time SEC champion and a 24-time All-American.
+After high school graduation, he attended the University of Florida, where he swam his way to victory countless times as member of the Florida Gators swimming team, and was named NCAA Swimmer of the Year twice.
+He also became a seven-time NCAA champion, a seven-time SEC champion and a 24-time All-American.

 Lochte first qualified for the Olympics in 2004, held in Athens, Greece.
 That year, he swam with Michael Phelps, Klete Keller and Peter Vanderkaay to capture the gold medal in the 4-by-200–meter freestyle relay.
 He also won the silver—placing just behind Phelps—in the 200-meter individual medley.
 Later that year, at the FINA Short Course World Championships, Lochte won the bronze in the 200-meter freestyle, the silver in the 200-meter individual medley and the gold in the 4-by-200–meter freestyle relay.

 At the 2005 World Aquatics Championships, Lochte won the bronze medal in both the 200-meter backstroke and 200-meter individual medley, as well as the gold in the 4-by-200–meter freestyle relay, with Phelps, Vanderkaay and Keller.
 The next year, at the Short Course World Championships, Lochte won six medals, including three gold, and set world records in the 200-meter individual medley, and both the 100- and 200-meter backstroke.
 Also in 2006, at the NCAA Men's Swimming and Diving Championships—during his senior year at the University of Florida—Lochte broke the NCAA record in the 400-yard individual medley, which had been set by Tom Dolan nearly a decade earlier.